alessandroalessio/vcard-nextjs-tailwind/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 Now you can using your foavourite code editor to customize your vCard.

+## Setup the Website Languages

+Open .env.local file and change the variable named LANGUAGES.
+By default it setted as 'en'.
+If you want to change them you can set a new (like 'es' for example) you need to clone the directory `data/en/` with the `stringTraslations.js` file in a new directory (in the example `data/es/stringTraslations.js`).

 ## Customize Informations

+You can customize all of your vCard informations in the string translations file (if english selected into `data/en/stringTranslations.js`).

+You can set also all of your personal links into array that will loop trough all elements.

 ## Customize Fonts